MarlonTancredo/viewer-artwork/README.md

 ## Where this project is hosted?

--   This project it's hosted on `Netlify` using a free plan and it can be accessed by clicking here: [viewer-artwork.netlify.app](https://viewer-artwork.netlify.app/)
+-   This project it's hosted on `Netlify` using a `FREE PLAN` and linked to project repo on `GitHub`, so any new commit will reflect on the website.
+Project can be accessed by clicking here: [viewer-artwork.netlify.app](https://viewer-artwork.netlify.app/).
 -   For more information about netlify click here: [Netlify documentation](https://docs.netlify.com/)

 ## Dependencies: